WHAT to Eat

 5.1 Can You Eat Whatever You Want With DDF?

-We don’t care what foods you eat… but your body does!
+We don’t care what you eat… but your body does!

-Measuring your pre- and post-meal glucose levels gives you powerful insights.
-You can imagine you are playing the detective in a mystery game as you try to understand what foods and meals work best for you.
+Measuring your pre- and post-meal glucose levels gives you powerful insights into how your body is using the fuel you give it.
+You can imagine playing the detective in a mystery game as you try to understand what foods and meals work best for you.

-Your goal is to find a shortlist of foods and meals you enjoy that will allow you to reach your trigger sooner and stay off the blood sugar rollercoaster.
-When choosing what to eat, take a moment to imagine how this food will affect your glucose over the coming hours and how long you might need to wait to eat again.
+Your goal is to find a shortlist of foods and meals you enjoy that will allow you to stay off the blood sugar rollercoaster (by managing your carb intake) and reach your trigger sooner (by managing your fat intake).
+Before you eat, take a moment to imagine how this food will affect your glucose over the coming hours and how long you might need to wait to eat again.
+Before long, the theory will come to life as you see how your food affects your blood glucose.

 To help you find your shortlist of foods and meals, you can reflect on your blood sugars after each meal: